zmc0806/cse15l-lab-report3/Lab_Report_3.md

         attributed to several factors.
 For example, an increase in could modify binding to the cell surface.
 For example,
 ```

-Searches for the word "example" in `rr167.txt` without considering case.
+Function: Searches for the word "example" in the file `rr167.txt`, ignoring case.

+Utility: Useful for finding occurrences of a word regardless of its capitalization.

 #### Option 2: `-r` (Recursive search)

 ```bash
 grep -r "pattern" ./technical/
 ```

-Recursively search for "pattern" in all files under the `./technical` directory.
+Function: Recursively searches for "pattern" in all files under the ./technical directory.

+Utility: Beneficial for searching through a hierarchy of directories and files.

 ```bash
 grep -r "era" ./technical/biomed/gb-2003-4-9-r60.txt
 ```

-Searches all word in the `gb-2003-4-9-r60.txt` file for the string contains "era".
+Function: Searches for "era" in the file `gb-2003-4-9-r60.txt`.

+Utility: The `-r` option is redundant for a single file and is generally used for searching through multiple files.

 #### Option 3: `-v` (Invert match)